emanuelgestosa/lbaw-tudo/docs/ebd.md

 ### 2. Additional Business Rules

 * BR01.
 When a project is deleted, all its boards are deleted as well.
 * BR02.
-When a board is deleted, all its columns are deleted as well.
+When a board is deleted, all its verticals are deleted as well.
 * BR03.
-When a column is deleted, all its tasks are deleted as well.
+When a vertical is deleted, all its tasks are deleted as well.
 * BR04.
 When a forum is deleted, all its chats are deleted as well.
 * BR05.
 When a chat is deleted, all its messages are deleted as well.
 * BR06.
 When a task is deleted its chat is deleted too.